RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 ```
 to load Rubi into Mathematica.

 The first time Rubi is loaded, it will take a minute or two to read in and initialize the system.
-However, this initial load also saves a fast loading memory image of Rubi, so all subsequent load commands will be almost instantaneouss.
+However, this initial load also saves a fast loading memory image of Rubi, so all subsequent load commands will be almost instantaneous.

-### The Int Commands
+## Integrating expressions

-The command `Int[expn, var]` returns the antiderivative (aka indefinite integral) of `expn` with respect to `var`.
+Use a Rubi command of the form `Int[expn, var]` to integrate `expn` with respect to `var` and return its antiderivative (aka its indefinite integral).
 For example,
 ```mma
 Int[???, x]
 ```